Developer Guide

 The edit mechanism will edit any contact details of the person specified by a given index.
 If the edited person already exists, the edit command will throw an exception.

-object will be created.
-The values will remain the same for all of a person contact details (e.g. Name
+During EditCommand#execute, a new Person object will be created.
+The values will remain the same for all of a person contact details (e.g. Name) except for those which are specified for change.

 Usage